A-Merino/FormBuster/README.md

     - Find a way to mathematically center the graph in the svg
     - Also to mathematically determine x and y coords of a node based on parent and amount of children
         - logic dependent still
+    - Add user role to Graph in the node/ beside node
 1. **Form/Form.jsx**
     - Standardize inputs for autofill of user information
     - Standardize form format